rhollings/java-script/README.md

-# java-script
+# JavaScript

-This will be a folder of interesting scripts i've came across or created with javaScript
+This is a respistory that tracks my knowledge of JavaScript